© 2011-2018 by Zack Smith. All rights reserved.

 For technical reasons, it turns out that places like coffeehouses and restaurants that offer free Wifi are the least secure environments in which to do Web surfing.

-One way to make public Wifi secure for you only is to use a VPN connection.
+Another way to make public Wifi secure for you only is to use a VPN connection.
 Companies often require this for their employees' computers.

 A common type of exploit termed